You can buy life insurance for your grandparents to cover their end-of-life expenses.

-Grandchildren can take out life insurance for a grandparent so long as they are willing to answer the health questions (if any) and sign the application.
+The only requirement for a grandchild to take out life insurance for a grandparent is that they (the grandparent) are willing to answer the health questions (if any) and sign the application.
+If your grandparents are unwilling to partake in the process, there is no way to insure them.

-In that circumstance, your best end-of-life planning option would be a pre-paid burial plan or putting money into a savings account.
+If they refuse to participate, your best end-of-life planning option would be a pre-paid burial plan or putting money into a savings account.

 A grandchild’s most common insurable interest is to cover their grandparent’s funeral costs, medical bills, and other end-of-life expenses.

-That said, burial insurance coverage up to $50,000 requires no explanation regarding why you want the insurance.
+That said, burial insurance coverage up to $100,000 requires no explanation regarding why you want the insurance.
+However, if you want more than $100,000, you must demonstrate how their death would cause a financial burden.

-Final expense life insurance is likely the best life insurance for your grandmother or grandfather since covering funeral expenses is why most grandkids want to insure their grandparents.
+Final expense insurance is likely the best life insurance for your grandmother or grandfather since covering funeral expenses is why most grandkids want to insure their grandparents.

-Policy Type | Age Range For New Applicants | Typical Coverage Options | Average Monthly Cost | Best Reasons To Buy | Medical Exam Required? |
+Policy Type | Age Range For New Applicants & Typical Coverage Options | Best Reasons To Buy | Medical Exam Required? |

-Final Expense Whole Life | 0-89 | $1,000-$50,000 | $40-$150 | End of life expenses, final medical bills, or other last debts | No |
+Final Expense Whole Life | 0-90 $1,000-$100,000 | End of life expenses, final medical bills, or other last debts | No |

-Guaranteed Acceptance Whole Life | 40-85 | $2,000-$25,000 | $50-$200 | Very dire health issues that renders you uninsurable for products with underwriting | No |
+Guaranteed Acceptance Whole Life | 45-85 $2,000-$25,000 | Very dire health issues that renders you uninsurable for products with underwriting | No |

-Traditional Whole Life | 0-85 | $50,000+ | $200-$2,000 | Estate planning, debt payoff, spousal income protection, very high funeral costs, or leave a legacy for your heirs. | 0-80: No 81-85: Yes |
+Traditional Whole Life | 0-85 ≥ $50,000 | Estate planning, debt payoff, spousal income protection, very high funeral costs, or leave a legacy for your heirs. | 0-80: No 81-85: Yes |

-Universal Life | 18-85 | $50,000+ | $200-$1,500 | You want permanent coverage with flexible payment options, estate planning, debt pay payoff, spousal income protection, retirement supplementation, final expenses, a legacy for heirs | 0-80: No 81-85: Yes |
+Universal Life | 0-85 ≥ $50,000 | You want permanent coverage with flexible payment options, estate planning, debt pay payoff, spousal income protection, retirement supplementation, final expenses, a legacy for heirs | 0-80: No 81-85: Yes |

-Term Life | 0-80 | $50,000+ | $100-$1,000 | Financial debts or income replacement | 0-79: No 80: Usually |
+Term Life | 18-80 ≥ $50,000 | Financial debts or income replacement | 0-79: No 80: Usually |

 Final expense insurance